mansim07/dataplex-labs/lab1/README.md

         ![successful_policy](/lab1/resources/imgs/etag_successful.png)

-- **Step2:**  Define and provide security policy to grant read access to all the domain service accounts(customer-sa@, cc-trans-consumer-sa@, cc-trans-sa@, merchant-sa@) to central managed common utilities housed in the gcs bucket e.g. libs, jars, log files etc. As you observe this has been applied at the zone-level.
+- **Step 2:**  Define and provide security policy to grant read access to all the domain service accounts(customer-sa@, cc-trans-consumer-sa@, cc-trans-sa@, merchant-sa@) to central managed common utilities housed in the gcs bucket e.g. libs, jars, log files etc. As you observe this has been applied at the zone-level.

     -  Open Cloud shell and execute the below commands: